uday2444/fierce-tortoise/src/pages/about.md

     actions: []
     image_alt: lorem-ipsum
     video_embed_html: >-
-      Designing your business to stay relevant with the digital era using the design thinking process and data-driven analyticsDesigning your business to stay relevant with the digital era using the design thinking process and data-drivenrocess and data-driven analytics
+      DesanalyticsDesigning your business to stay relevant with the digital era using the design thinking process and data-drivenrocess and data-driven analytics
     media_position: top
     media_width: fifty
     align: left